Updated May 2019

-In June 2018, District 3 EMS responded to 15 opioid overdose incidents, more than in any other month over the last year.
-A decline in opioid overdose incidents was seen from November 2017-March 2018, followed by an increase each month after March 2018.
+In January 2019, District 3 EMS responded to 14 opioid overdose incidents.
+This was an unusual spike, that may be attributed to a "bad batch" of heroin/fentanyl that caused many overdoses in the first week of January.
 Peaks in incidents are anticipated in the spring and summer months, while dips are anticipated in the fall and winter months.
 These data mimic 911 call trends reported by other communities in Vermont and across the nation.
 Data on overdoses and opioid events collected from the University of Vermont Medical Center Emergency Department shows similar seasonal trends.
 To see all overdose incidents, including opioids and other drugs, click “Trend Line Comparison” in the top right corner of the graph.
 In 2018, nearly 30% of all overdose calls were related to opioids or heroin.